The Practice of Beginning & Becoming

 I used to think success would feel like arriving somewhere; now I know it feels more like remembering why I started.

-H. E. Wong (she/they) is a queer and neurodiverse presence-based coach, former public school educator, and co-founder of two community-centered collectives.
+H. E. Wong (she/they) is a queer and neurodiverse presence-based coach, former public school educator, and co-founder of two community-centered ventures.
 With a background in yoga and somatic practice, they bring a human-centered approach to their work at the intersections of story, systems, and collective change.
 Based in Austin for nearly two decades, they write and create community spaces that explore how systems shape people — and how people reshape systems.